pat-alt/kickstart.nvim/README.md

 # kickstart.nvim

 This is my personal Neovim config originally forked from [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
+I’ve started using Neovim in 2025H1, so I’m still very new to this.
+For this reason, I’m including the following disclaimer here:

+> \[!WARNING\] - I’m new to this. - You almost definitely do not want to fork this repo for your own config. - I’m currently using this README mostly to jot down notes for myself.

 ## Syncing Fork